PersonalPrac/liquidweek2018/lab_preparation/README.md

 https://www.youtube.com/watch?v=ZCfRtQ7-bh8

-## CentOS ISO files
+## CentOS installation ISO

 http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-DVD-1708.iso

 <br>

-##Manual steps on laptop or PC with installed Linux
+## Manual steps on laptop or PC with installed Linux

 **In below examples we assume you have root access to the system**